equinor/echo-tag-scanner/docs/index.md

 - iOS Safari 11
 - Opera 42

 As for the device.
-It must run one of the browsers above, and it must have a working camera.
+It must run one of the browsers above, a working rear-mounted camera, and an internet connection.

 ## Who are the users
 The scanner is available for all Echo users on all installations.
 A sizeable grouping of the userbase is working in an offshore setting, which means they might have a slow and congested internet connection.